Idea Farm Usage Policy

 The Idea Farm’s 3D printer is available to the public to make three-dimensional objects and prototypes in PLA plastic.
 Designs are uploaded to the printer from a digital file.

-- In using the 3D printer facilities, the user acknowledges that the equipment being used is highly sensitive, delicate, and may be dangerous if not used properly, and the user therefore releases the Library from any claims, damages or injury arising out of such use.
+- In using the 3D printer facilities, the user acknowledges that the equipment being used is highly sensitive, delicate, and may be dangerous if not used properly, and the user therefore releases the Library from any claim, damages or injury arising out of such use, and for any claim whatsoever arising from the creation or use of any product which is inconsistent of any provision of this Policy.

 - The 3D printers may be used only for lawful purposes.
 The public will not be permitted to use the Library’s 3D printers to create material that is: